lapohosorsolya/AmalgaMo/README.md

 A successful run of AmalgaMo produces the following files in the specified output directories:

     .
-    ├── AmalgaMo_PPMs.npz                   # NumPy archive file with all output PPMs ├── AmalgaMo_results.json               # JSON file mapping merged motif names to original motifs ├── AmalgaMo_params.json                # JSON file with run parameters ├── AmalgaMo_initial_similarities.npy   # NumPy file containing matrix of pairwise similarity scores before merging
+    ├── AmalgaMo_PPMs.npz                   # all output PPMs in a NumPy archive file ├── AmalgaMo_PPMs.pfm                   # all output PPMs in HOCOMOCO (or other specified) format ├── AmalgaMo_results.json               # JSON file mapping merged motif names to original motifs ├── AmalgaMo_params.json                # JSON file with run parameters ├── AmalgaMo_initial_similarities.npy   # NumPy file containing matrix of pairwise similarity scores before merging